NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Desert Tracker.md

 Choose two ability boosts.
 One must be to **Constitution** or **Wisdom**, and one is a free ability boost.

 You're trained in the Survival skill and the Desert Lore skill.
-You gain the [[Feats/Experienced Tracker|Experienced Tracker]] skill feat.
+You gain the [[Experienced Tracker|Experienced Tracker]] skill feat.

 *Source: Pathfinder Lost Omens: World Guide*
 *OGL*